Solid-Mechanics/matplotlib-4-abaqus/README.md

 * Run the python script`test_link_mpl_toolkits.py` in abaqus CAE, to test if the abaqus python can import `mpl_toolkits` module.

 ## known bugs:
-* only works on windows platform;
+* only works on Windows platform;
-* On windows 10, it seems that you cannot run the `.py` in CAE(CAE will dead).
+* On Windows 10, it seems that you cannot run the `.py` in CAE(CAE will dead).
 You should use matplotlib under Abaqus command line:
 ```
 abaqus cae -noGUI xxx.py
 ```

+## License
+`matplotlib-4-abaqus` is under the MIT License.